atk4/filestore/README.md

 ![upload1](docs/images/crud.png)

 In your main table you only need one `varchar` field to store file token.
-If you use SQL, you can have instant access to additional fields such as public URL (if available), name of original file or more:
+If you use SQL, you can have instant access to additional fields such as name of original file or more:

 ![upload1](docs/images/refs.png)